‘Why are you always so defensive?!’ Jane exclaimed.

 Remember?
 When someone gets defensive they’re in distress.

 It’s important to show them that you have no malicious intention.
 Your spouse might not get it at first that you’re not trying to harm them.
 They’re ready to defend themselves.
 If you put more oil on the fire by being aggressive, he’ll be pushed even further into the corner.
-One communication tool that can do wonders is to simply listen and make him feel heard.
+One communication tool that can do wonders is to simply listen.

 Your partner might be blaming you, but don’t forget that what they’re going through is really unpleasant.
 Since you do love and care for your spouse, tap into that emotion.